rodrigomescua/reitti/README.md

 - Configure multiple services for redundancy
 - Check rate limits and usage policies
 - Consider geographic coverage of different providers

+## Open ID Connect (OIDC)
+Reitti supports using a third party OIDC provider for sign-ins.
+It provides the following environment variables which are required for OIDC authentication.

+- `OIDC_ENABLED`
+- `OIDC_CLIENT_ID`
+- `OIDC_CLIENT_SECRET`
+- `OIDC_ISSUER_URI`
+- `OIDC_SCOPE` (should usually be set to "openid,profile")

+Setting `OIDC_ENABLED = true` enables OIDC, whereas the remaining need to be found from your OIDC provider, e.g. github.
+See the [Environment Variables](#environment-variables) section for examples.

+There are two URLs provided by reitti that you should give to your OIDC provider (see their documentation for further information on this), one of which is required.
+- (Required) Callback URL: https://<your-reitti-url>/login/oauth2/code/oauth (e.g. `https://reitti.internal/login/oauth2/code/oauth`)
+- (Optional) Logout callback URL: https://<your-reitti-url>/logout/connect/back-channel/oauth

+The logout callback URL will allow your OIDC provider to sign you out of Reitti when you sign out from your provider.
+If you don't set it, you will have to manually sign out of Reitti even if you sign out from your OIDC provider.

+### Login Requirements
+We don't support sign-ups via OIDC, so in order to sign in you will first have to create a user account in Reitti.
+This user **must** have a matching username to the username provided by your OIDC provider, commonly referred to as the `preferred_username`.

+E.g. If you have the username "myusername" with your OIDC provider, create a user in Reitti with the username "myusername".
+The "Display Name" can be set freely.

+**Note for Google accounts**: Google accounts use the email address as the `preferred_username`, so if you're using gmail you'd create an account with the username "myemail@gmail.com".

 ## Technologies